 Q1.
 Can I bring my own car?

 Under some circumstances and only through prior arrangement with office staff.
 We would prefer you to not bring a vehicle.
 There is often limited parking at the accommodation for our Conservation Weeks and the access tracks are not suitable for cars so we do ask that you please contact us first.
 We collect volunteers from Inverness train station at 1pm on the Saturday at the start of the week and you will not need a car during the week.
-Therefore, if you are able to get public transport to and from Inverness, then this is preferable.
+Therefore, if you are able to get public transport to and from Inverness then this is preferable.
 Please ensure you've had lunch before meeting as you will most likely go on a walk after the drive to your accommodation.

-A. The first day of the Conservation Week is spent travelling to the accommodation, stopping for an introductory walk and picnic on the way.
+The first day of the Conservation Week is spent travelling to the accommodation, and stopping for an introductory walk along theway.
 Once at the accommodation, volunteers have a chance to get settled in and are then are given a talk about the site, Health and Safety, what the week will involve and any rules.
 Therefore, it is not feasible for volunteers to miss this first day and so if you are not able to join us for this, please try and find an alternative week (see Dates and Booking).

-A. The weather in the UK, and Scotland in particular, is very unpredictable.
+The weather in the UK, and Scotland in particular, is very unpredictable.
 We would strongly recommend that you bring waterproofs, wellies and warm clothing, even if you are booked onto a "summer" week.
-Alternatively, you may have a beautiful week with no rain and high temperatures, so please just come prepared for any eventuality!
+Alternatively, you may have a beautiful week with no rain and high temperatures, so please just come prepared for any eventuality check the Essentials list.

 Live locally and want to know more about volunteering with us?
 Get updates about our Conservation Days straight to your inbox.